 Ramsey Russell: What is going on here in the United States?
 We are not that I’m aware of.
 I have never had personal conflict out in the duck cold or at the boat ramp with anti-hunters, never seen – I see it on the Internet, people with PETA.
 And, oh, when I come to you all’s convention, I see 3 crazy hippies out front waving a no hunting billboard or something out by the front entrance.
 But I’ve never had it out in the field.
 But I know that there are major anti-hunting initiatives right here in the United States.
 Can you describe some of those?

 Ben Cassidy: Yeah, I mean, it’s obviously evolved over time where it doesn’t just jump out as being, this is like anti-hunters, but it’s actions that go against what hunters stand for.
-I ask our membership regular ask them, what do you stand for?
+I ask our membership regulars ask them, what do you stand for?
 Because when I go to Congress or the state senate.

 Ramsey Russell: You’re breaking up there, Ben.

 Ben Cassidy: What do you stand for?
 I say, what do you stand for.
 You have folks come back and say, I don’t want to lose access.
-So take America, right now you have a board of bureaucrats in Alaska, the federal subsistence board, that’s closing down millions of acres of public land at a time to hunting opportunities.
+So take America, right now you have a board of bureaucrats in Alaska, the Federal Subsistence Board, that’s closing down millions of acres of public land at a time to hunting opportunities.
 That’s happening in real time.
 We’re not just like an acre or 2, but 4 million acres at a time being closed down to opportunities.
 We talk about access, talk about being physical.
 Can I step foot there?
 There’s also access, say, with economics.
 So another angle that antis go at is banning traditional ammunition, banning lead.
 I know it doesn’t matter as much to waterfowlers that are already using steel, but everyone else that’s out there using lead, having that shut down, it’s already banned to shoot it over wetlands, but banning all purpose use of lead or lead tackle, that’s happening systematically across refuges right now.

 Ramsey Russell: It increases the participation cost to a lot of people, a lot of Americans, they now have to pay more money.